Danialdev01/MathGame/README.md

 # RandomMathQuestionGenerator
-random math generator that generate random numbers and asks you to answer it
+Random math generator that generate random numbers and asks you to answer it

 ## Features incude :
 - Random math question